 The most important reason to carry one is in case of an avalanche.
-If you're equipped with avalanche beacons and probes but don't have a way to dig out the victim, you're pretty much up a creek (without a shovel, so to speak).
+If you're equipped with avalanche transceivers and probes but don't have a way to dig out the victim, you're in a very bad situation.

-Shovels are also used to dig pits for determining snowpack conditions.
+Shovels are also used to dig pits for determining backcountry snowpack conditions.
 Frequently throughout a trip, members of the party should dig into the snow to see what's happening underfoot.
-A snow pit allows you to determine if weak layers exist, which could release and start to slide.
+A snow pit allows you to determine if weak layers exist—these could release and start to slide.
 For more on snowpack study, see the REI Expert Advice Avalanche Basics series of articles.

-And last but not least, a shovel comes in handy for digging fresh snow to melt for drinking water.
-Scooping with your water bottle or your hands works, but it can get a little tiresome and cold after a while!
+Perhaps less well known is that a shovel comes in handy for digging fresh snow to melt for drinking water.
+Scooping with your water bottle or your hands also works, but this quickly gets tiresome and cold.

-Most backcountry shovels have telescoping or segmented shafts that can be made compact for carrying on your pack.
+Most backcountry shovels have telescoping or segmented shafts for easy attaching to your pack.
 They fit together with spring-loaded buttons that pop into holes in the connecting sections.

 Handles, typically made of plastic for easy grip, come in a variety of shapes:

 Choose a grip that fits comfortably in your hands.

 Read Author Bio